-Step has worked with sixth formers to prepare them to leave school for several years now.
-These separate lessons and workshops have been gathered together into a series called Blueprint - Plans For Life.
-Blueprint is a series of lessons seeking to explore whether there is evidence for God having plans for our lives.
-Through reflecting on how uniquely wonderful each of us are, the lessons aim to build up an arsenal of ideas and tools to help deal with life and discover some of the intentionality of our existence - whether it is through our personality in Simpsons Identity; our wonderful gender diversity in Spaghetti and Waffles; the ways we communicate love in Love Languages; or in our values through two separate lessons on Ethical Shopping and Values.
-Here is a summary of the lessons we have on offer.
+The Blueprint - Plans for Life series is a collection of workshops to help sixth form students prepare for leaving school.
+Through reflecting on how uniquely wonderful each of us is, the lessons aim to build up an arsenal of ideas and tools to help students deal with life.
+They also give room to explore whether there is evidence of God’s plan for our lives and to discover some of the intentionality of our existence - whether through our personality in Simpsons Identity; our wonderful gender diversity in Spaghetti and Waffles; the ways we communicate love in Love Languages; or through our values in the Ethical Shopping session.

 SIMPSONS IDENTITY (MYERS BRIGGS)